 1. Income Tax Deduction for Investments specified under Section 80C

 The most popular income tax deduction is the deduction under Section 80C which is allowed for making investments in certain specified instruments.
-There are many instruments in which investments can be made.
+There are many instruments in which investments can be made and the cumulative total of the deductions allowed under this Section is Rs.
+1.5 Lakhs p.a.
 Some examples of specified instruments are